toribiodiego/thesis/docs/roadmap.md

     - [ ] feat: Add CLI flags for game/run selection, formats, and output directory
 - [ ] Add a smoke test using a small synthetic run directory to ensure the script completes and produces a minimal report; verify generated tables/links exist.
     - [ ] test: Add smoke test for report generation with synthetic artifacts
+- [ ] Document the automated reporting pipeline in `docs/design/reporting_pipeline.md`: outline required inputs, template structure, artifact dependencies, CLI usage, and known failure modes.
+    - [ ] docs: Map each report section to the scripts/plots it depends on and provide troubleshooting guidance for missing assets.

 ---